 Dig deeper, and another warning sign emerges – from their very first intimate moment.
 Let’s revisit that fateful exchange about Camille’s quarrel with Régine: this seemingly attentive conversation actually runs ex parte.
 Stéphane reads Camille’s guilt and gratitude as masking resentment driven by her need for protection and her bitter dependency on Régine.
 But here too Stéphane projects: he is the one feeling resentment, and seeking revenge, upon Maxime, whom he depends upon and who protects him from the world.

 What Stéphane does not, or cannot, understand is that Camille does not prioritize control over others, or even herself.
 She wants to care though caring creates dependency.
-Camille’s genuine appreciation and affection to Régine eclipse any fleeting resentment, and so Camille, despite frustration, can ultimately embrace her dependency upon her friend without becoming bitter.
+Camille’s genuine appreciation and affection for Régine eclipse any fleeting resentment, and so Camille, despite the frustration, can ultimately embrace her dependency upon her friend without becoming bitter.
 She can accept protection, and presumably offer it, without feeling she’s degrading herself:

 “I’ll stand in front of you / I’ll take the force of the blow / Protection.”